apacheignite/documentation/visor-management-console/command-line-interface.md

 [/block]
 Ignite ships with `IGNITE_HOME/bin/ignitevisorcmd.{sh|bat}` script that starts command line management interface.
 To get help and get started, type `help` or `?` commands.
 To connect visor to the grid, type `open` command.
+[block:api-header]
+{
+  "type": "basic",
+  "title": "Commands"
+}
+[/block]
+The following commands are available in Visor.
+To get full information on a command, type `help "cmd"` or `? "cmd"`.